SecureCodeWarrior/sensei-blog-examples/README.md

 For example, you could create a rule that matches on JUnit `@Disabled` annotations which do not have a reason, Sensei would then tell you about the issue by highlighting the code in the IDE.

-Additionally, when you `alt+enter` you can have the option to `Add a todo comment parameter`.
+Additionally, when you `alt+enter`, you can have the option to `Add a todo comment parameter`.

-When selected, this would amend the code to add a boiler plate reason, which you can then amend, and if you don’t it will show up in your TODO panel.
+When selected, this would amend the code to add a boilerplate reason, which you can then amend, and if you don’t, it will show up in your TODO panel.

 e.g. `@Disabled` would become ` @Disabled("TODO: add a description here")`